Chattanooga, Tennessee: Economy

 Notable companies that have manufacturing or distribution facilities in the city include Amazon.com, BASF, DuPont, Invista, Komatsu, PepsiCo, Rock-Tenn, Plantronics, Domtar, Norfolk Southern, Ferrara Candy Company (manufacturer of Brach's candies), Alco Chemical, Colonial Pipeline, and Buzzi Unicem.
 The William Wrigley Jr. Company has a prominent presence in Chattanooga, the sole site of production of Altoids breath mint products since 2005.

 In a seminal event for Chattanooga, Volkswagen announced in July 2008 the construction of its first U.S. auto plant in over three decades, the Volkswagen Chattanooga Assembly Plant.
 In May 2011, Volkswagen Group of America inaugurated its plant.
 The $1 billion plant, opened in May 2011, served as the group's North American manufacturing headquarters.
 The plant, which initially employed 2,700 people, later increasing to 4,700, manufactures the Passat and the Atlas.
 It also has a full research and development center in downtown Chattanooga, employing some 200 engineers, the first of its kind in the South.
-The plant was the first new Volkswagen plant in the United States since the 1988 closure of the Volkswagen Westmoreland Assembly Plant near New Stanton, Pennsylvania.
+The plant was the first new Volkswagen plant in the United States since the 1988 closure of Volkswagen Westmoreland Assembly near New Stanton, Pennsylvania.
 In 2019, Volkswagen Chattanooga announced plans to expand its Chattanooga-based plant to construct electric vehicles.
 The expansion is expected to create one thousand new jobs and $800 million in investments.

 In addition to corporate business interests, there are many retail shops in Chattanooga, including two shopping malls: Hamilton Place Mall in East Brainerd and Northgate Mall in Hixson.
 Eastgate Mall in Brainerd used to be a shopping mall, but has changed into a multi-use office building.
 Tourism and Hospitality has been a growing part of Chattanooga's economy, with 2014 being the first year for Hamilton County to surpass $1 billion in revenue.

 Startups have been an increasing trend, due in part to EPB's fiber optic grid.
-Notable venture firms based in the city are Blank Slate Ventures, Chattanooga Renaissance Fund, Lamp Post Group, SwiftWing Ventures, and the Jump Fund.
+Notable venture firms based in the city are Blank Slate Ventures, Chattanooga Renaissance Fund, Lamp Post Group, SwiftWing Ventures, the Jump Fund, Dynamo Ventures, and Brickyard VC.
 The city is served by several incubators, notably Co.Lab, the Business Development Center, and Lamp Post Group.
 The Business Development Center is among the nation's largest incubators, both in square footage and in the number of startups that it supports.
 Co-working spaces have picked up downtown, including Society of Work and Chattanooga Workspace.
 Unique in the city is the startup accelerator Gigtank, which utilizes the city's gigabit capacities and focuses on 3D printing, healthcare, and smartgrid technologies.
 Notable startups include Quickcue (acquired by OpenTable in 2013), and Reliance Partners.
 Chattanooga went from zero investable capital in 2009 to over $50 million in 2014.